Easy blueberry Eton mess recipe

 - 3 tbsp. powdered sugar

 - 1 tsp vanilla extract or vanilla bean paste

-- 1/2 cup blueberry jam or black & blue jam
+- 1/4 cup store-bought blueberry jam or homemade black & blue jam

-- 1 small pkg meringue cookies, crumbled (or if you are feeling adventurous, make your own)
+- 4oz. meringue cookies, crumbled (or if you are feeling adventurous, use this meringue recipe as a guide)

-- In a glass, alternate layers of blueberry cream, meringue cookies and fresh blueberries.
-Garnish with mint leaves on top.
+- In a glass, alternate layers of blueberry whipped cream, crushed meringue cookies and fresh blueberries.

 Best served immediately, but if you need to make it in advance, make all of the components and assemble dessert shortly before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 432Total Fat: 31gSaturated Fat: 20gTrans Fat: 1gUnsaturated Fat: 9gCholesterol: 90mgSodium: 47mgCarbohydrates: 37gFiber: 2gSugar: 31gProtein: 3g